studian/RoboND-HW02-Kinematics-Project/writeup_template.md

 ```

 ### Inverse Orientation Kinematics
-* To solve for the orientation of the end-effector we needto calculate the rotation between link 0 and link 6.
+* To solve for the orientation of the end-effector I needto calculate the rotation between link 0 and link 6.
-* This rotation is nothing more than the rotation from the base link to link 3 multiplied with the Rrpy that we calculated earlier.
+* This rotation is nothing more than the rotation from the base link to link 3 multiplied with the Rrpy that I calculated earlier.

-* After we obtain this rotation we can apply the following formulas.
+* After I obtain this rotation, I can apply the following formulas.

 ![alt text][image4]